This guide can help you when you shop for life insurance. It discusses how to:

 Term Insurance covers you for a term of one or more years.
 It pays a death benefit only if you die in that term.
 Term insurance generally offers the largest insurance protection for your premium dollar.
 It generally does not build up cash value.

 You can renew most term insurance policies for one or more terms even if your health has changed.
 Each time you renew the policy for a new term, premiums may be higher.
-Ask what the premiums will be if you continue to renew the policy.
-Also ask if you will lose the right to renew the policy at some age.
+Ask what the premiums will be if you continue to renew the policy and if you will lose the right to renew the policy at some age.
 For a higher premium, some companies will give you the right to keep the policy in force for a guaranteed period at the same price each year.
-At the end of that time you may need to pass a physical examination to continue coverage, and premiums may increase.
+At the end of that time, you may need to pass a physical examination to continue coverage, and premiums may increase.

 Whole Life Insurance covers you for as long as you live if your premiums are paid.
 You generally pay the same amount in premiums for as long as you live.
 When you first take out the policy, premiums can be several times higher than you would pay initially for the same amount of term insurance.
 But they are smaller than the premiums you would eventually pay if you were to keep renewing a term policy until your later years.